tsupplis/hfsutils/README.md

   There are a few special options you can give the `configure' program that you should know about:

-      --with-tcl            build the Tcl/Tk components
-      --with-tk             build the Tk-based X interface `xhfs' --disable-cli         do not build or install the command-line utils --enable-devlibs      enable installation of the developer libraries
+      --disable-cli         do not build or install the command-line utils --enable-devlibs      enable installation of the developer libraries

-  To build the Tcl tools `hfssh' and `hfs', you must use `--with-tcl'.
-  To build the X interface `xhfs', you must use `--with-tcl --with-tk'.

-  In order to build the Tcl tools you must have Tcl 7.6 or newer already installed on your system.
-To build the X interface, you must have Tk 4.2 or newer installed as well.

-  If `configure' is unable to locate your Tcl or Tk installation, you will have to give it a hint.
-It looks for the files `tclConfig.sh' and `tkConfig.sh' (respectively) which contain all the details about your configuration; these files were created when Tcl/Tk was installed on your system.

-  To help `configure' find these files, you can specify a directory name on the command line.
-For example:

-      ./configure --with-tcl=/usr/share/tcl --with-tk=/usr/share/tk

-  When in doubt, wait and see if `configure' complains.

   By default, the command-line utilities (hmount, hls, hcopy, etc.) are always built and installed.
 If you don't want them, use `--disable-cli'.